Tour guides

 No region

-The historical heart of the town is located around Piazza dei Signori, which was created in the Middle Ages during the construction of the Della Scala family’s palaces.
-This family ruled the town for 125 years from the middle of the 13th century.
-The square is lined with magnificent houses and palaces, under arcades decorated with beautiful coats of arms.
+The historical heart of Verona is centered around the Piazza dei Signori, created during the Middle Ages with the palaces of the Della Scala family, who ruled the city for 125 years starting in the 13th century.

-:- The Loggia del Consiglio, a sumptuous building completed in 1493.
-It has marble columns from all over the world.
+The Loggia del Consiglio, a magnificent building completed in 1493, featuring marble columns sourced from around the world.

-In the center of the square stands the statue of the famous poet and politician Dante Alighieri, welcomed during his exile from Florence.
+At the center of the square stands a statue of the poet and politician Dante Alighieri, who was welcomed here during his exile from Florence.

 • Piazza Brà